kylecorry31/Trail-Sense/app/src/main/res/raw/importing_maps.md

 ## How to create a map?

+To use maps in Trail Sense, you must enable the "Maps" setting in Trail Sense's "Experimental" settings.
+Note that maps is far from finished at this point, so don't make any decisions off of it, and email me at trailsense@protonmail.com with any crashes, bug reports, or feedback.
+I don't have a timeline for when maps will be ready for use.

 From the 'Offline Maps' tool, tap the plus button in the bottom right and give your map a name.
 You will then be prompted to select an image of a map.
 At this time, the image must already exist on your phone, so you may need to have downloaded a map image or taken a picture already.
 After selecting a map you can open it from the list and calibrate it.

 Caltopo is a great source for downloading high quality trail maps, which are easy to calibrate in Trail Sense.
 Just 'print' the map to a Geospatial PDF and Trail Sense can automatically import it and calibrate.